wajuart/furimax73/README.md

 ### Association

-- belongs_to :user dependent: :destroy
+- belongs_to :user
-- belongs_to :category dependent: :destroy
+- belongs_to :category
-- belongs_to :brand dependent: :destroy
+- belongs_to :brand
-- has_many :images dependent: :destroy
+- has_many :images
 - belongs_to_active_hash :prefecture